 Now, this may come as a surprise, considering how positive I’ve been about it so far, but Patent Blaster does have a few problems.
 First and foremost, due to the simple nature of the game, repetition could become an issue, though exactly how much is obviously a matter of personal preference.
 The only other thing I found to be slightly annoying, was that jumping felt less precise than I would have liked.
 It didn’t get me killed, but it was definitely noticeable.

-So, what say you?
-Have I managed to piqué your curiosity and are you a Windows, Mac or Linux user?
-Then head over to http://www.patent-blaster.com and grab either the demo or the full version for $5, DRM-free and all.
+Have I managed to piqué your curiosity?
+Then and grab either the demo or the full version for $5, DRM-free and all.
 DEATH TO PATENTS!